 Features Of Saura Art

-Their stunningly detailed murals, called ikons or ekons, depict their deities, the Idital.
+Their stunningly detailed murals, called ikons or ekons, depict their deities, the Idital (the guardian deity).
 The intention was to please and appease the Gods to protect their families from harm and illness through their artwork.

 Style Of Saura Art